 Pioneered back in the 1950’s in the Zambian bush, walking safaris have become very popular and accessible in many African countries and in our opinion, being on foot is the most exhilarating way to experience and enjoy the magic of the African bush.

-Being on safari in a traditional 4×4 safari vehicle is wonderful, but to walk in the bush with some of the best guides around not only heightens the senses as you listen out for and try and spot some of the larger animals, but also helps you interact with your surrounding habitat and appreciate it from a very different perspective, allowing you to discover many of the smaller, more unusual, but equally fascinating animals, plants and facets of these pristine wilderness areas.
+Being on safari in a traditional 4×4 safari vehicle is wonderful, but to walk in the bush with some of the best guides around not only heightens the senses as you listen out for and try and spot some of the larger animals, but also helps you interact with your surrounding habitat and appreciate it from a very different perspective allowing you to discover many of the smaller, more unusual, but equally fascinating animals and plants of these pristine wilderness areas.

 Walking safaris can last for anything between a few hours as an activity from a specific camp up to a week or more walking between camps and we can tailor this to suit your requirements.